VaibhavGuptaIIITD/Creativity_CoSY_Lab/README_ProteinFoldPrototype.md

 e = (ke * qi * qj) / r

 Here, qi and qj are the charge of residues, r is the Euclidean distance (computed via the euclidean_distance helper function), and ke is a proportionality constant that can be tuned.

+**Van der Waals (VdW) Potential Function**

+The compute_vdw_potential function computes the Lennard–Jones potential, which is commonly used to model van der Waals interactions.
+This potential captures both the attractive forces at moderate distances and the strong repulsion when atoms get too close.

+Lennard–Jones Formula:

+e = 4 * eps [ (sig/r)^12 - (sig/r)^6 ]

+ϵ: Depth of the potential well.
+This parameter sets the energy scale.

+σ: Distance scale that typically corresponds to the “contact” distance between the residues.

+r: Euclidean distance between nonbonded residues.

+Skipping Backbone Neighbors: In a polymer chain (like a protein), sequential residues are connected by bonds.
+The function skips immediate neighbors (and optionally near-neighbors) because their relative positions are dictated by the chain connectivity, and their interactions do not need to be recalculated as part of nonbonded interactions.

 ---